String Quartet No. 5 (Villa-Lobos): History

 Villa-Lobos composed his Fifth Quartet in São Paulo in 1931.
 The manuscript bears a dedication to João Alberto Lins de Barros the federally appointed Governor (Interventor) of the State of São Paulo from 26 November 1930 to 25 July 1931, though his name does not appear in the published score.
 The circumstances of the quartet's first performance are not recorded.

 The Quarteto popular is the first of a pair of quartets written in the 1930s, and marks a return by Villa-Lobos to the string quartet after a hiatus of fourteen years.
-Its composition also coincides with the composer's return to Brazil after a lengthy period spent mainly in Paris, and its marked turn to nationalism is associated with the political programme of the Getulio Vargas regime.
+Its composition also coincides with the composer's return to Brazil after a lengthy period spent mainly in Paris, and its marked turn to nationalism is associated with the political programme of the Getúlio Vargas regime.
 The subtitle, "Quarteto popular", likely refers to the use of actual popular Brazilian melodies.
 Villa-Lobos himself declared that this quartet is among his weaker compositions.